Lviv: Railways

 Modern Lviv remains a hub on which nine railways converge providing local and international services.
 Lviv railway is one of the oldest in Ukraine.
 The first train arrived in Lviv on 4 November 1861.
 The main Lviv Railway Station, designed by Władysław Sadłowski, was built in 1904 and was considered one of the best in Europe from both the architectural and technical aspects.

 In the inter-war period, Lviv (known then as Lwów) was one of the most important hubs of the Polish State Railways.
 The Lwów junction consisted of four stations in mid-1939 – main station Lwów Główny (now Lviv Holovnyi), Lwów Kleparów (now Lviv Klepariv), Lwów Łyczaków (now Lviv Lychakiv), and Lwów Podzamcze (now Lviv Pidzamche).
 In August 1939 just before World War II, 73 trains departed daily from the Main Station including 56 local and 17 fast trains.
 Lwów was directly connected with all major centres of the Second Polish Republic as well as such cities as Berlin, Bucharest, and Budapest.

 Currently, several trains cross the nearby Polish–Ukrainian border (mostly via Przemyśl in Poland).
 There are good connections to Slovakia (Košice) and Hungary (Budapest).
-Many routes have overnight trains with sleeping compartments.
+A number of routes have overnight trains with sleeping compartments.
 Lviv railway is often called the main gateway from Ukraine to Europe although buses are often a cheaper and more convenient way of entering the "Schengen" countries.

 Lviv used to have a Railbus, which has since been replaced with other means of public transport.
 It was a motor-rail car that ran from the largest district of Lviv to one of the largest industrial zones going through the central railway station.
 It made seven trips a day and was meant to provide a faster and more comfortable connection between the remote urban districts.
 The price in February 2010 of a one-way single ride in the railbus was 1.50 UAH.
 On 15 June 2010, the route was cancelled as unprofitable.